Adirampattinam: Transport

-By Air

 By Rail

-Adirampattinam Railway Station is also one of the major railway station in Tiruchirapalli Zone.
-Karaikudi to Tiruvarur passenger train is operating via Adirampattinam Railway Station.
+Adiramapattinam Railway Station is also one of the major railway stations in Tiruchirapalli Zone.
+Karaikudi to Tiruvarur passenger train is operating via Adiramapattinam Railway Station.

 By Road

-The Major port near by Adirai is Tuticorn Adirampattinam is a coastal town connecting Chennai and Thoothukudi via ECR.
-It is the gateway town for Delta districts from south Tamil Nadu.
-It is situated at a distance of 59 km from district capital Thanjavur and 356 km south of state capital Chennai.
-ECR link road SH-66 from Kumbakonam, meets ECR at this town.
+The major port near by Adirai is Thoothukudi.
+Adirampattinam is a coastal town connecting Chennai and Thoothukudi via the ECR.
+It is the gateway town for the Chola Nadu region in Tamil Nadu.
+It is situated at a distance of 59 km from the district capital, Thanjavur, and 356 km south of the state capital, Chennai.
+The ECR links road SH-66 from Kumbakonam, which meets the ECR at this town.

 The East Coast Road (ECR) from Chennai to Kanyakumari connects this town as well.
 The major inter city bus routes from this town are to Pattukkottai, Muthupet, Thanjavur, Mannargudi, Nagapattinam, Vedaranyam, Kumbakonam, Peravurani and Pudukkottai.
 Long-distance buses are also operating from Adirampattinam to Chennai, Tiruchirapalli, Puducherry, Karaikal, Rameshwaram, Thiruchendur, Nagercoil, Thiruvananthapuram etc.

 Omni buses are also operating from this town to Chennai, Bangalore, Coimbatore, Tiruchirapalli, Puducherry, Cuddalore, Chidambaram, Kayalpattinam, Tirunelveli, Nagercoil etc.

 Adjacent communities

-It is the Municipality in Tamil Nadu and fourth largest town in Thanjavur District and ninth largest town in Delta region of Tamil Nadu after Thanjavur, Kumbakonam, Nagapattinam, Mannargudi, Mayiladuthurai, Tiruvarur, Pattukkottai and Sirkazhi.
+It is the municipality in Tamil Nadu, fourth largest town in Thanjavur District and ninth largest town in Delta region of Tamil Nadu after Thanjavur, Kumbakonam, Nagapattinam, Mannargudi, Mayiladuthurai, Tiruvarur, Pattukkottai and Sirkazhi.